Can you believe that Easter is almost upon us? I love Easter. It is my favorite holiday even over Christmas.

 36. Candy Filled Easter Egg Carton Chicks

 I love this craft.
-It is really unique, inexpensive, and actually rather cool to look at.
+It is really unique, inexpensive, and rather cute to look at.
 The idea is that you use part of an egg carton to be the chick.

 Then, you put candy inside the egg carton slot.
-So, when the egg carton is opened, it looks like a baby chick opening its mouth.Make this Easter craft
+When the egg carton is opened, it looks like a baby chick opening its mouth.Make this Easter craft

 37. Marshmallow Easter Bunny Craft

-My youngest actually completed this craft in preschool.
+My youngest completed this craft in preschool.
 Thank goodness for Pinterest, right?

 If you need a fun Easter craft for a smaller child, this would be a great option.
 It is fun, simple, and inexpensive.
 Plus, the kiddos like to eat the marshmallows along the way.Make this Easter craft